 In 1585, Archbishop Pedro Moya de Contreras, colonial administrator of the “New Spain,” commissioned Francisco Gali to survey the Californian coast.
 However, Gali died in Manila that year.
 Pedro de Unamuno, also a sailor, was left with the task.

-He was told never to detour in a Portuguese-Chinese territory.
-However, merchants in Acapulco gave him money to buy goods in China via Macao, China, and forced to detour.
+He was told never to detour into a Portuguese-Chinese territory.
+However, merchants in Acapulco gave him money to buy goods in China via Macao, China, and forced him to detour.
 [SWHQ, 1918]

 Nuestra Señora de Buena Esperanza